 You have filed a car accident lawsuit, and you now have to attend a deposition.
 It is normal to feel nervous and uncomfortable.

-However, at Willens Injury Law Offices, we will help you through this entire process.
+However, at Willens & Baez, we will help you through this entire process.
 Here are some simple, yet important tips that will help you prepare for a deposition.

 What is a Deposition?